Illumina/GTCtoVCF/README.md

 ## Requirements

-**GTCtoVCF currently only works with python2.**
-The following python packages are required.
+**GTCtoVCF currently only works with python2** and the following packages are required.
 Note that the pysam package is currently not supported on the Windows platform.

 Requirement | Version